pratik-dhayagude/Python_Assignments/README.md

 🐍 Python Assignments

 A collection of Python programming assignments covering fundamental programming concepts and problem-solving techniques.
 This repository includes beginner-friendly programs on loops, conditional statements, functions, number operations, patterns, strings, and basic algorithms.
 Each solution is written with clean, readable code to strengthen Python programming skills and logical thinking.
-Ideal for students, coding practice, and interview preparatio
+Ideal for students, coding practice, and interview preparatio.